JoseRoca/WinFBX/docs/DateTime/DateTime Procedures.md

 Returns the **StandardDayOfWeek** of the **StandardMonth** when the transition from daylight saving to standard time occurs on this operating system.

 ```
-FUNCTION AfxTimeZoneStandardDay () AS LONG
+FUNCTION AfxTimeZoneStandardDay () AS WORD
 ```

 **Example**: If the transition day (**StandardDayOfWeek**) occurs on a Sunday, then the value "1" indicates the first Sunday of the **StandardMonth**, "2" indicates the second Sunday, and so on.
 The value "5" indicates the last **StandardDayOfWeek** in the month.